 Inspection of Public Records

 Public records maintained by CARB are available for inspection during regular business hours, 8:30 a.m. until 4:30 p.m., Monday through Friday, excluding state holidays.
-Members of the public are not required to give notice in order to inspect public records at CARB offices during normal working hours.
-However if the request requires the retrieval, review or redaction of records, a mutually agreeable time should be established for inspection of the records.
-In order to prevent records from being lost, damaged or destroyed during an inspection, CARB employees may determine the location of, and may monitor, the inspection.
+Members of the public are not required to give notice to request inspection of public records at CARB offices during normal working hours.
+However if the request requires the retrieval, review or redaction of records, members of the public should contact the Public Records Coordinator at the contact information listed above to establish a mutually agreeable time for inspection of the records.
+To prevent records from being lost, damaged or destroyed during an inspection, CARB employees may determine the location of, and may monitor, the inspection.
 Requests for Statements of Economic Interests, Public Records Guidelines, and CARB publications usually can be provided quickly.
-Requests for other records may take more time because the records must be located and reviewed.
+Requests for records may take more time because the records must be located and reviewed.
 Please also note that numerous CARB databases, fact sheets/FAQs, videos, past board hearing transcripts, and state-wide air quality data are available on our website.
-Statewide air quality data are also now available free on CD.

 Processing Requests for Copies of Records

 When a copy of a record is requested, and the record cannot be produced immediately, CARB will determine within 10 days after receipt of the request, whether it has records responsive to the request, and will inform the you of its decision and the reasons for the decision.
-The initial 10-day period may be extended for up to an additional 14 days if the CARB needs to:
+Please note the 10-day period mentioned is not a deadline for producing records.
+The initial 10-day period may be extended for up to an additional 14 days if CARB needs to: